noormohammed/vectorai-fs-project/frontend/README.md

 This is a React app which take 5 document types in a JSON format and displays the contents as Cards which are capable of being reordered via Drag n Drop.

-## Getting Started with Link Station Frontend App
+## Getting Started with Vector Full Stack Project - Frontend App

 In the project directory, to install the packages and dependencies you can run: